chris-cozy/Code-Manual/Python/web_scraping/webscraping.md

 ### Necessary Libraries
 To web scrape in Python we can use a few external libraries, including BeautifulSoup and requests libraries.
 - requests
+    - Allows you to make requests to the website
 - lxml
+    - Allows you to decipher what requests returns
 - bs4
 ## Rules of Web Scraping
 You should always attempt to get permission before scraping a site.
 Sometimes, if you make too many scraping requests/attempts your IP Address could get blocked from that site (A VPN would come in useful here).
 Some sites automatically block scraping software.
 Generally sites with high traffic (e.g Wikipedia, reddit, news outlets) are okay to scrape freely.
 You should also check the laws of your country to make sure web scraping is legal.